vrockai/pipeline-test/docs/content.md

 ---

-## The resistance within: Antibiotic disruption of the gut microbiome and resistome dynamics in infancy
+## The resistance within: Antibiotic disruption of the gut microbiome and resistome dynamics in infancy.
+ 16.05.2022, _R Thänert, SS Sawhney, DJ Schwartz, G Dantas_

+Intestinal host-microbiota interactions during the first year of life are critical for infant development.
+Early-life antibiotic exposures disrupt stereotypical gut microbiota maturation and adversely affect childhood health.
+Furthermore, antibiotics increase the abundance of resistant bacteria and enrich the resistome-the compendium of antibiotic resistance genes-within the gut microbiota.
+Here, we discuss acute and persistent impacts of antibiotic exposure during infancy on pediatric health, the gut microbiome, and, particularly, the resistome.
+Reviewing our current understanding of antibiotic resistance acquisition and dissemination within and between microbiomes, we highlight open questions, which are imperative to resolve in the face of rising bacterial resistance.

 [Source](https://doi.org/10.1016/j.chom.2022.03.013)

+10.1016/j.chom.2022.03.013

 ---